-Want to find someone else who’ll squeal with excitement when your little one starts to wave?
+Want to find someone else who’ll squeal with excitement when your little one says their first words?

-Or some reassurance that you’re not the only one who’s up four times a night with the baby?
+Or some reassurance that you’re not the only one who’s up four times a night when baby won’t sleep?

 Mom groups get it.